Thinking of ways to market your small business can be overwhelming, especially when considering the cost and return on investment.

 Clean up your customer lists

 It’s not useful for anyone if you’re sending notices and newsletters out to customers who don’t exist anymore (because their email addresses have changed, or they’ve stopped using your product).
-It’s hard to measure the efficiency of your marketing effort if your customer list is out of date.
+It’s hard to measure your marketing effort’s efficiency if your customer list is out of date.

-We’re not talking about the demolition of everything you’ve built up to now, but a careful pruning of your customer list makes sure the people you’re talking to are actually listening.
+We’re not talking about the demolition of everything you’ve built up to now.
+Still, a careful pruning of your customer list makes sure the people you’re talking to are actually listening.

 Reevaluate your target audience – create buyer personas